 If the child has a social worker, as soon as the information about the move comes to light, notify them.

 If the child has any other professional working with the family in a supportive capacity, contact them if there are concerns about the move.

-- destination details including new school and new home address (in full)
+- new home address (in full)